IMF cash in bag, a debt moratorium may give Ukraine what it needs

-LONDON Ukraine, seeking to plug a $15 billion (10 billion pounds)-plus funding gap via debt restructuring, may find that a multi-year payment moratorium does the trick, with investors possibly having to swallow a smaller eventual writedown than feared.

-The country has received the nod from the International Monetary Fund (IMF) for a $17.5 billion loan package, and the fund assumes Kiev will get $15.4 billion from talks with creditors.
+The country is expected to get the nod from the International Monetary Fund (IMF) later on Wednesday for a $17.5 billion loan package, and the fund assumes Kiev will get $15.4 billion from talks with creditors

 Right now Ukrainian bonds, with the exception of a $3 billion chunk held by Russia and a $1 billion U.S.-guaranteed issue, are trading at less than half their face value, a reflection of what creditors fear they will have to swallow as a writedown, or haircut, on their initial investments.